zevero/worker-create/README.md

 # worker-create
 Create a worker without using a seperate worker.js file

+You are using some minifier to bundle all your Javascript files in an easy deployable min.js file and you want to include workers?
+Look no longer ... worker-create is for you!

+###Usage

  - Worker.create(funcOrString); //returns a worker
  - Worker.createURL(funcOrString); //returns an url